Perspective | Now is not the time to mess with Social Security

 When Trump launched his Social Security initiative last month, he said that people earning up to $104,000 a year would be able to choose whether to defer their 6.2 percent Social Security tax payments from Sept.
 1 through year-end.
 Then the federal government forced eligible employees to defer, offering them no choice.

-Trump talks about forgiving the deferred taxes next year, which would require Congressional approval (unless Attorney General William Barr rules otherwise, which wouldn’t shock me.)
+Trump talks about forgiving the deferred taxes next year, which would require congressional approval (unless Attorney General William P. Barr rules otherwise, which wouldn’t shock me.)
 Trump also talked about eliminating the payroll tax entirely and financing Social Security out of general revenue.

 That would turn it from an earned intergenerational benefit into just another federal spending program and end Social Security as we’ve known it.